c-blake/procs/README.md

 ![screenshot2](https://raw.githubusercontent.com/c-blake/procs/master/screenshots/basic.png)

 Merging/coloring categories/kinds are all very user-defined.
+In the above, kernel threads are underlined and processes marked as runnable are bolded, and my terminal makes bold default foreground color render as orange.

 MORE GENERAL COMMENTS
 =====================